thedevleon/phantom_traffic/README.md

 ### 5. Open Project in Eclipse
 You should be able to import the project into your own workspace in eclipse now.
-Simply choose this folder, and you should be able to import phantom_traffic, plexe-veins, and veins.
+Simply choose this folder, and you should be able to import phantom_traffic, plexe, and veins.

 ## Running Examples